 The National Assessment Program - Literacy and Numeracy (NAPLAN) is an annual national assessment for all students in Years 3, 5, 7 and 9.
 NAPLAN tests assess student knowledge and skills in numeracy, reading, writing, spelling, punctuation and grammar.
 The results of the tests provide information for students, parents, teachers and principals about student achievement which can be used to inform teaching and learning programs.
+NAPLAN can determine whether or not young Australians are developing the literacy and numeracy skills that provide the critical foundation for other learning and for their productive and rewarding participation in the community.
 This year all exams but the Writing exam of Year 3 students were conducted on laptops.